-The first stop was a viewpoint.
+The first stop into the Khao Yai National Park was a viewpoint.
 This viewpoint gives a look into the Dong Phayayen forest range.
 Dong Phayayen comprises five protected forest sanctuaries that span between Thailand and Cambodia.
 All these five national parks under the Dong Phayayen forest complex are declared as UNESCO World Heritage Site.
 And from this particular viewpoint, we get to see a glimpse of Khao Yai National Park.
 I was taken aback with all the greenery.
 It stretched far as much as my eyes can see.
 I was like, green is my favorite color, it brings so much happiness.
 It is an evergreen forest.
 So no matter monsoon or the dry season the forest is gonna remain this green.
 If rain helps during the monsoon, the groundwater helps during the dry spell.
 And if you look at the park from this viewpoint, it is as though every form of the forest has a place here.
 This every kind of forests provide a habitat for every kind of living being.

 Haew Suwat Waterfall

 Haew Suwat waterfall is the most famous waterfall in the Khao Yai national park.
 Until I was there, I was not aware that “The Beach” movie was shot here as well and not just Maya Bay.
-Remember the scene where he jumps off a waterfall cliff.
+Remember the scene where Leonardo De Caprio jumps off a waterfall cliff.
 That video shows very less water in the fall but I was there during the monsoon and it was so full.
 It is also one of the easiest hikes to the waterfall so the most commonly visited.
 On an easy

-Hiking Trails around the park
+Hiking Trails around the Khao Yai National Park

-The park has many hiking trails.
+The national park has many hiking trails.
 Some are well marked and simple that you can go by yourself.
 There are a few trails which you need to hire a park guide so that you don’t get lost in the park.
 And it is mandatory to take along a park ranger.
 Am not a trekker nor very adventurous and with rain all around I did not want to go on anything tough.
-We chose the shortest which is a 2km walk around the visitor center.
+We chose the shortest trail which is a 2km walk around the visitor center.